-Application for 1915(c) HCBS walver: NC.4141.R07.01 - Mar 01, 2023 (as of Mar 01, 2023) Page 166 of 29 Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
+Application f or 1915(c) HCBS Waiver: Draft NC.019.07.00 - Oct 01, 2022 Page 163 of 292 Budget Limits by Level of Support.
+Based on an assessment process and/or other factor assigned to funding levels that are limits on the maximum dollar amount of waiver service Furnish the information specified above .
 Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.
-Appendix C: Participant Services C-5: Home and Community-Based Settings Explain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR 441.301(c)(4)-(5) and associated CMS guidance.
+Appendix C: Participant Services (C-5: Home and Community-Based Settings 441.301(c)(4)- esidential and non-residential settings in this waiver comply with federal HCB Settings requi(5) and associated CMS guidance.
 Include: 1.
-Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the future.
-2. Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal HCB Setting requirements, at the time of this submission and ongoing.
-Note instructions at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of settings that do not meet requirements at the time of submission.
-Do not duplicate that information here.
-See Attachment #2, HCB Settings Waiver Transition Plan, for a description of how the state will achieve compliance with the HCB settings requirements of the final rule for both residential and non-residential settings.
-There are no provider-controlled settings used in this waiver.
-Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (1 of 8) State Participant-Centered Service Plan Title: Person/Family-Centered Plan of Care a.
-Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state

-Licensed practical or vocational nurse, acting within the scope of practice under state law
+Descrip future. otion of the settings and how they meet federal HCB Settings requirements, at the time of su ibmission and in the otion of the means by which the state Medicaid agency ascertains that all waiver settings mements, at the time of this submission and ongoing. et federal HCB Setting ns at Module 1, Attachment #2, HCB Settings Waiver Transition Plan for description of set at the time of submission.
+Do not duplicate that information here. tings that do not meet nt #2, HCB Settings Waiver Transition Plan, for a description of how the state will achieve requirements of the final rule for both residential and non-residential settings. compliance with the Appendix 1 D: Participant-Centered Planning and Service Delivery I D-1: Service Plan Development (1 of 8) State Particip ant-Centered Service Plan Title: -Centered Plan of Care asibility for Service Plan Development.
+Per 42 CFR §441.301(b)(2), specify who is respondent of the service plan and the qualifications of these individuals (select each that applies Re egistered nurse, licensed to practice in the state Li censed practical or vocational nurse, acting within the scope of practice under state la w